The Iceman’s body is covered with 61 tattoos.

 They have the form of groups of lines or crosses.
 Unlike modern tattooing methods, the tattoos were not produced with needles but by means of fine incisions into which charcoal was rubbed.

 Most of Ötzi’s tattoos are located on parts of his body that must have caused him pain during his lifetime due to degeneration or disease.

 The tattoos were therefore probably intended as therapeutic measures rather than as symbols.

-One or several groups of vertical lines are located to the left and right of the spinal column, on the left calf, on the right instep and on the inner and outer ankle joint.
-Two lines cross the left wrist.
-A cross-shaped mark appears on the back of the right knee and beside the left Achilles tendon.
+One or several groups of vertical lines are located to the left and right of the spinal column, on the left calf, on the right instep and on the inner and outer ankle joint and – as was recently discovered − on the chest at the height of the lowermost right rib.
+Two lines also run across the left wrist.
+A cross-shaped tattoo appears on the back of the right knee and next to the left Achilles tendon.

-Astonishingly, the tattooed areas correspond to skin acupuncture lines.
-Before Ötzi it was thought that this treatment had only originated two thousand years later in Asia.
+Astonishingly, many of the tattooed areas correspond to skin acupuncture lines.
+Before Ötzi it was thought that this art of healing had only originated two thousand years later in Asia.